Learn more about Flagstaff Housing Authority.

-This waiting list is for Public Housing rental assistance in Flagstaff, Arizona.
-Apartments offered through this waiting list are only located within this service area.
+This waiting list is for Section 8 Housing Choice Voucher rental housing assistance in Flagstaff, Arizona.

 The Flagstaff Housing Authority (FHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 Applications were last accepted from November 19, 2019, until April 9, 2020.
 There is no notice of when this waiting list will reopen.